 Milne Dam Trail is a 1.4 mile moderately trafficked loop trail located near Markham, Ontario, Canada that offers scenic views and is good for all skill levels.
-The trail offers a number of activity options and is accessible from April until October.
+The trail offers a number of activity options and is best used from April until October.

 It was okay.
 Big park if you want to play sports or have a picnic.
 Not much to see